Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Day 3

 Today, we are back on our escort boat as we travel north to a stunning reef which lies offshore of Mahai’ula Bay.
 The reef here is plentiful and full of character and home to countless species.
-Our destination point is Makakawena and you can see the sea bottom along the entire swim route.
-Monk Seals have been spotted here in the past.
-On arrival into the beach, there is time to explore and the Queens Bath, which is an open-air lava tube with a fresh water pool is well worth a visit.
+We make our way from the reef towards Makakawena and after a well-deserved rest and spot of lunch, we continue to explore the coastline of Puu Alii Bay.

 Day 4

-Today, after a slightly later breakfast, we start our swim a little closer to home as we undertake the route of the Kona Ironman swim course.
+Today, after a slightly earlier breakfast, we start our swim a little closer to home as we undertake the route of the Kona Ironman® swim course.
 With good visibility, you can see the bottom most of the way.
-Above the water you can identify the peak of Mauna Loa laid out in front of you.
+Above the water you can identify the peak of Hualálai laid out in front of you.
 There are plenty of fish to keep you company and dolphins are also often spotted here.
 It’s a great morning swim!

 Day 5